Common Posture Mistakes and How to Correct Them

 Straight legs, but relaxed knees

-Head straight and looking directly ahead
+Head level and looking directly ahead

 When sitting at a desk:

-Feet both flat on the floor
+Feet flat on the floor

-Knees level or lightly lower than hips
+Knees at the same level or slightly lower than hips

 Hips a far back on seat as possible